Boston Celtics: Washington Wizards

 In their next game in January, the Wizards wore all black to enter the game.
 The notion was that it is similar to the attire of a funeral.
 Their decision worked as they defeated the Celtics 123–108.
 The two teams would go on to meet in the Conference Semifinals in the 2017 Playoffs.
 In Game 1, Markieff Morris landed on Horford's ankle after shooting a jumpshot.
 Morris sprained his ankle and had to miss the rest of the game which was a 123–111 loss.
 Morris believed that Horford did this intentionally.
 In Game 2, Morris retaliated by grabbing Horford by the waist and pushed him into the seats.
 In Game 3, Kelly Olynyk set a hard screen on Kelly Oubre.
 Olynyk's shoulder hit Oubre in the chin causing him to drop to the floor.
 Oubre angrily rose and pushed Olynyk down onto the floor.
 Oubre was then assessed a flagrant 2 foul and was ejected while also being suspended for Game 4.
 No significant altercations erupted in the rest of the seven-game series in which the Celtics would go on to win.
 The rivalry has since dissipated as the Celtics have retooled their roster but their match-ups are still seen as significant as they played on Christmas in 2017.

+Miami Heat

+The Boston Celtics and the Miami Heat developed an intense rivalry during the 2010s.
+The two teams were highlighted by their star trios in Boston's Ray Allen, Kevin Garnett and Paul Pierce whereas Miami had LeBron James, Dwyane Wade and Chris Bosh.
+They first met in the 2010 NBA Playoffs where Boston won the series in 5 games.
+They would then meet the following year where Miami would end up winning in 5 games.
+The teams would meet for the third straight year in the 2012 Eastern Conference Finals.
+Despite Boston holding a 3–2 lead, Miami would win the next 2 games to advance to the NBA Finals where they defeated the Oklahoma City Thunder.
+In the 2020 NBA Bubble, the Miami Heat and Boston Celtics met in the 2020 Eastern Conference Finals where Miami won in 6 games and advanced to the NBA Finals where they were prevented Boston from meeting their longtime rival Los Angeles Lakers.
+Unfortunately, Miami lost in 6 games to the Los Angeles Lakers.
+They would meet in the 2022 Eastern Conference Finals where Boston finally beat the Miami Heat in 7 games.
+It was their first win against Miami since 2010.
+In the following year, the two met in the 2023 Eastern Conference Finals.
+Despite Miami taking a commanding a 3–0 lead, Boston won the next three games to send the series to 7 games.
+However, Miami won to avoid earning the distinction of blowing a 3–0 lead while also preventing Boston from meeting the Lakers in the Finals.
+They then met in the 2024 first round where Boston beat Miami in 5 games.